 The United Kingdom is one of the European countries that is promoting Open Banking the most.
-In fact, one year after PSD2 was passed in 2015; the Competition and Markets Authority (CMA) issued a ruling that required nine of the largest banks in the UK (HSBC, Barclays, RBS, Bank of Ireland, Allied Irish Bank, Danske Bank, Lloyds and Nationwide) to allow companies to access data from their transactions.
+In fact, one year after PSD2 was passed in 2015; the Competition and Markets Authority (CMA) issued a ruling that required nine of the largest banks in the UK (HSBC, Barclays, RBS, Santander, Bank of Ireland, Allied Irish Bank, Danske Bank, Lloyds, and Nationwide) to allow companies to access data from their transactions.

-As such, British banks have been among the first to create open APIs that allows TPPs to access banking data, and the UK has also been a pioneer in issuing AISP and PISP accreditations to interested companies so that they can begin to operate under this new paradigm.
+As such, British banks have been among the first to create open APIs that allow TPPs to access banking data.
+Meanwhile, the UK has also been a pioneer in issuing AISP and PISP accreditations to interested companies so that they can begin to operate under this new paradigm.